googlearchive/npm-publish-scripts/docs/publish-release.md

 1. *Build* the project if needed final release.
 An example would be minifying code for use in browsers.
 1. *Test* the project to make sure what is released actually works.
-1. *Bundle* the source code, build files, documentation and other files you want to be shipped in the NPM Module.

 The `publish-release.sh` will look for **NPM Run Scripts** that perform each of the above steps.
 Initially add the following to your `package.json` file.